 Maybe you got your first car when you were in college.
 So obviously you felt the need to let the world know what school you went to, who you were voting for, and which sports team was your favorite.
 Bumper stickers are fun, but they usually stick on tight, and are very tough to take off when you just want a plain old car again.
 Never fear though, you won’t have to live with that embarrassing bumper sticker forever.
 Simply spray some WD-40 on the sticker and around the edges, let it sit for a few minutes, and it will come right off.

 Ready for the DIY windshield washing fluid?
 You can find half of the ingredients (of which there are only 2) in your liquor cabinet.
-All you need is some liquid Castile soap, and a high proof vodka (rubbing alcohol also works here, if you’re alcohol-free).
+All you need is some liquid Castile soap, and a high proof vodka (rubbing alcohol also works).
 Mix 1 part soap and 8 parts vodka and shake em up good.
 Then simply wash the windshield as normal, and watch how clean it gets.
 This will not only take some pressure off your wallet, but it will save you from breathing in the poisonous chemicals found in many pre-made windshield cleaners.

 When your skin gets dry, it needs a moisturizer.
 When your dashboard gets dry, it acts a lot like your skin and begins to crack.
 Especially if you live in a drier climate, it is important to keep your dashboard moist and clean, so that it doesn’t start cracking and peeling.
 Vaseline will do the trick on both your skin and your dashboard!
 Just rub a thin layer across your entire dashboard and let it soak in.
 The Vaseline also helps to collect dirt along the way.